mythril-forge/homebrew-classes/docs/homebrew/druid.md

 ## Archdruid
 At 20th level, you can take 3 legendary actions when you are in your original form.
 Only one legendary action can be used at a time, and only at the end of another creature's turn.
 Spent legendary actions are regained at the end of your turn.

-When you use Wild Shape, you can now use Legendary Actions or Lair Actions if your new form has any.
-You do not regenerate legendary actions when you transform.
+When you use Wild Shape, you can now also use Legendary Actions or Lair Actions if your new form has any.
+You are set with 0 legendary actions remaining when you first transform.

 ### Spontaneous Wildshape
 ***Cost: 1 action***